ionic-team/stencil-site/docs/documentation-generation/docs-readme.md

 ### Using the Build Task

-If your project has a `docs-readme` output target configured in your Stencil configuration file, the Stencil [build task](../config/cli.md#stencil-build) is all that's needed to generate readme docs:
+If your project has a `docs-readme` output target configured in your Stencil configuration file, the Stencil [build task](../config/cli.md#stencil-build) is all that's needed to generate README docs:
 ```bash
 npx stencil build
 ```